stevearc/oil.nvim/README.md

       { "name", "asc" },
     },
   },
+  -- Extra arguments to pass to SCP when moving/copying files over SSH extra_scp_args = {},
   -- Configuration for the floating window in oil.open_float float = {
     -- Padding around the floating window